 Russian Export Companies

-Twenty-eight Russian corporations rank among Forbes Global 2000 for 2015.
-The following companies are selected examples of leading companies headquartered in Russia:
+Almost 30 Russian corporations rank among Forbes Global 2000.
+The following companies are selected examples of leading companies headquartered in Russia.

 - Gazprom (oil, gas)